-In this volume of a unique history of Australia where people are always centre stage, bestselling author Thomas Keneally brings to life the vast range of characters who have formed our national story.
+In this widely acclaimed volume, bestselling author Thomas Keneally brings to life the vast range of characters who have formed our national story.

-Convicts and Aborigines, settlers and soldiers, patriots and reformers, bushrangers and gold seekers, it is from their lives and their stories that he has woven a vibrant history to do full justice to the rich and colourful nature of our unique national character.
+Convicts and First Nations, settlers and soldiers, patriots and reformers, bushrangers and gold seekers; it is from their lives and their stories that he has woven a vibrant history to do full justice to the rich and colourful nature of our unique national character.

 Were the first European mothers whores or matriarchs?
-Was the first generation of Australian children the luckiest or unluckiest on the planet?
 How did this often cruel and brutal penal experiment lead to a coherent civil society?
-To answer these and many more questions Thomas Keneally has brought to life the high and the low, the convict and the free of early Australian society.
+Tom Keneally brings to life the high and the low, the convict and the free of early Australian society.